delight-im/PHP-Auth/README.md

 The administrative interface is available via `$auth->admin()`.
 You can call various method on this interface, as documented below.

-**Warning**: Do *not* forget to implement secure access control before exposing access to this interface.
+Do not forget to implement secure access control before exposing access to this interface.
 For example, you may provide access to this interface to logged in users with the administrator role only, or use the interface in private scripts only.

 #### Creating new users